okkonie/black-chrome/README.md

+### Black.

-### Very simple, black and minimal theme for chromium browsers.
+Very simple, black and minimal theme for chromium browsers.

 If you want to install it: